 4. 7-year unlimited kilometre warranty/8-year unlimited km battery warranty

-5. Uses BYD Blade battery technology, known for safety and longevity
+5. Uses BYD Blade battery technology, known for safety and longevity7-year unlimited kilometre

 1. New and relatively untested brand in Australia